-Stayson Isobe enters his second year as the Assistant Director for Athletics Communications at Northern Arizona University and his fourth year overall at NAU.
+Stayson Isobe enters his third year as the Assistant Director for Athletics Communications at Northern Arizona University and his fifth year overall at NAU.
 He serves as the primary media contact for the volleyball, women's basketball and swimming & diving programs.
 In addition to handling the day-to-day media coverage of his primary sports, he assists the director with the coverage of all 15 intercollegiate sports at NAU and serves as the play-by-play voice for the women's basketball team for conference road games.

 He previously spent two years as a Media Relations Graduate Assistant in the NAU Sports Information Department.
 As a graduate assistant, Isobe served as the primary media contact for the women's soccer and men's and women's tennis teams.
 His promotional efforts helped the soccer team land its first two CoSIDA/Capital One All-District Selections since 2010.
 Isobe also started a partnership with Azkicksit.com, a website dedicated to promoting soccer within the state of Arizona, which led to expanded media coverage for the team.
 He also increased the media efforts for the NAU tennis teams and created the programs' first ever live scoring coverage, providing fans the opportunity to follow the teams' matches with live updates.